Congratulations to all.

 This Fund supports Children activities, such as air rifle and gun shooting, archery shooting, Archery in the Schools Program (NASP), youth hunting, fishing derby's, and wildlife education with Ducks Unlimited.
 These are some examples of outdoor activities to keep our conservation heritage moving into the future.

-Starting in 2023, in honor of Joe Sassone, we will be renaming this event.
+Starting in 2023, in honor of Joe Sassone, we will be renaming this event to "Shenango Joe 60 Gun Raffle".

 Joseph Frank Sassone, 82, passed away peacefully early Friday morning, March 4, 2022, surrounded by his closest family at St. Elizabeth Youngstown Hospital, from complications arising from a rare bacterial infection.
 Despite numerous setbacks during his yearlong battle, he remained positive and an inspiration to those around him.
 Joe was born Feb.
 7, 1940, in Youngstown, the son of the late Joseph Frank Sassone and Esther Yuschak Sassone and raised from a very early age by his mother and stepfather, Jack Spisak, whom he loved as a father.
 He graduated from Chaney High School in 1958, had an undergraduate degree in electronics and was a federally licensed radio and TV operating engineer.
 He proudly served in the United States Air Force as a mechanic during the Vietnam War and obtained the rank of Sergeant.
 He worked as a motor inspector at Republic Steel, as an industrial maintenance electrician at Commercial Shearing and retired after 25 years at Packard Electric, as a maintenance supervisor.
 Joe was an avid sportsman and dedicated his life to conservation.
 He was a member of the Brookfield Tri-District Conservation Club and the Western Reserve Fish and Game Club.
 He served as an officer and director of the Trumbull County Federation of Sportsmen's Club, where he organized the 60 Gun Raffle fundraiser, an annual labor of love, which supported the Children’s Education Fund.
 Mr. Sassone was also an officer of the Ohio Federation of Conservation Clubs.
 He helped organize grass roots advocacy for sportsmen and women and was instrumental in such efforts as having fishing piers built along the causeway at Pymatuning Lake.
 Joe was a passionate hunter, fisherman, competitive shooter, gunsmith and reloader.
 He was an NRA-certified Rifle, Pistol and Home Firearms Instructor, a state-certified Hunter Safety Instructor, a developer of the Ohio Hunter Education "Live Fire" Program and passed on his knowledge to numerous safety and self-defense instructors.
 As “Shenango Joe,” he was a Cowboy Action Shooter and member of the Shenango River Rats chapter of SASS.
 Joe is survived by his wife and high school sweetheart of nearly 60 years, Alice Williams Sassone, whom he married July 6, 1962; his two children, Darlene Sassone of Boardman and Brian Sassone of Campbell, Calif.; his grandchildren, whom he "loved bunches,” Anjalia and Saviana Sassone; his sister, Nancy Koperdak of Las Vegas; and a brother, Jack Spisak of Lake Milton.
 Joe will be sadly missed by all who knew and loved him.